one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab12-Test-WVD-Deployment.md

 # Lab 12: Test Your WVD Deployment

-In this lab your will validate the personal and Pooled Windows Virtual Desktop pools that you created by connecting to them via the Windows Desktop CLient and the Web Client.
+In this lab your will validate the personal and Pooled Windows Virtual Desktop pools that you created by connecting to them via the Windows Desktop Client and the Web Client.

 ## Exercise 1 - Connect with the Windows Desktop client